ovanr/affect/INSTALL.md

 # Installation

-## `coq-hazel`
+## Hazel language

-This project depends on `coq-hazel`, a language with effects and effect handlers together its embedding in `iris` that allows us to reason about programs written to it.
+This project depends on `coq-hazel`, a language with effects and effect handlers, together with its embedding in `iris` that allows us to reason about programs written Hazel.

 ### Installing `coq-hazel`